What to Expect During Your First Visit

 Some trainers think of exercises in terms of muscle groups but we focus on movement patterns.
 There’s only a handful of fundamental movement patterns the human body can perform, and these patterns can then be combined for more complex movements.
 But if you have difficulty performing the basic underlying movement, either due to pain, stiffness, instability or weakness, your body will find some way to compensate, sometimes without you even realizing it.

-We have you do 13 different movements that help us check your balance, stability, core strength, shoulder and hip mobility and the quality of the seven different movement patterns that we all do in our everyday life.
+We have you do 6 different movements that help us check your balance, stability, core strength, shoulder and hip mobility and the quality of fundamental movement patterns that we all do in our everyday life.

 This movement assessment helps us gauge where to start you in our program and will also show us if there are any restrictions you may have.
 We like to be prepared before your thrown onto the gym floor and this will allow us to tailor and modify your program beforehand.

 When the movement assessment is complete, we’ll discuss what we recommend moving forward and discuss any questions or concerns you may have.
-We’ll then tell you about our 1 Month Total Strength Plus New Member Special we have everyone start with so you can experience first hand what our program and gym is like.
+We’ll then show you how easy it is to use the scheduling app on your phone by booking your first training session and welcome you to the family.